 The bill may extend common pleas court docket times and the time each party spends in preparation for a jury trial.
-Judicial, the Commission on Prosecution Coordination (CPC), and the Commission on Indigent Defense intend to use existing General Fund resources to manage any increase in costs resulting from implementation of the bill.
+Judicial, the Commission on Prosecution Coordination (CPC), the Commission on Indigent Defense, and the Office of the Attorney General intend to use existing General Fund resources to manage any increase in costs resulting from implementation of the bill.